 Relocating to White River in 2001, I was invigorated by my natural surroundings, and once again picked up the brushes under the tuition of well-known landscape artist Karin Daymond.
 It was here that I could fully indulge in my love for muted colours and landscapes of the Lowveld.

 In 2006 I moved back to Johannesburg.
-In 2012, I took the leap of faith, leaving the corporate world to concentrate on my painting.
-I have works in South African, British, German and American collections.
+In 2012, I began to concentrate solely on my painting and then printmaking.
+I have works in local and international private collections.

 Douglasdale, South Africa | +27 82 480 4210